Makeademic/11tyTailwindDatabase/db_fields_reference.md

 - ["Linux"]
 - ["Windows", "Android"]

-## stagger (categorical)
+## textblockBindingRelationship (categorical)
-The keyboard stagger for which the database is designed around.
-The effort grid can change from one stagger to another and so will an optimized database.

-It must be all lowercase.
+The relationship of the textblock to the binding

 ### Possible Values
-- row
+- Squares
-- columnar
+- Indeterminate
-- ortholinear
+- Flush

 ## summary (string or array[string])
 Short summary (max.
 60 words) of the database to show in the card, below the picture.